Looking for reviews and comparisons of hearing aids?

 If it’s your first pair of hearing aids, it may be difficult to figure out how to distinguish between the options.
-Everything will sound louder and you’ll be hearing things that you haven’t heard in awhile!
+Everything will sound louder and you’ll be hearing things that you haven’t heard in awhile.
 It can be helpful to plan a strategy for evaluating each pair.
 Consider the following list of ways to compare hearing aids and pick a couple of ideas to use for each set of hearing aids that you try.
 Be sure to take a few notes as you discover preferences.

-Listen to the sound of your own voice.
+Listen to the sound of your own voice

 When you try a pair of hearing aids, your voice will sound louder than you expect.
 There is always an adjustment period for new hearing aid wearers to grow accustomed to hearing their own voices.
 You can use this to your advantage as a comparator if you speak aloud the same sentence or paragraph for each pair of hearing aids.
 Recite a poem you know or read the same paragraph from a magazine for each pair of hearing aids that you wear.
 Are there differences in the way you perceive your own voice?

-Listen to the hearing aid in different program settings and environments.
+Listen to the hearing aid in different program settings and environments

 Most hearing aids have programs for listening in quiet and listening in noise.
 Find out how to change between these programs with each set of hearing aids you wear.
-For the listening in quiet setting, you can just talk with the hearing care professional.
-For the listening in noise setting, you will need to find a noisier place.
+For listening in a quiet setting, you can just talk with the hearing care professional.
+For listening in a noisy setting, you will need to find a noisier place.
 Try going to the waiting room to talk with the receptionist or a loved one.
 The clinician may also have some sound samples that she can use to simulate a noisy situation, like a restaurant or a party.
 You may even want to walk outside and see if you can tell a difference when features like wind noise are turned on or off.

-Try it with the phone.
+Try it with your phone

-Ask about compatible or recommended accessories.
+Ask about compatible or recommended accessories

-Hearing aids are a big investment in your quality of life.
-Find out if there are things you’ll want to purchase to keep them operating well for years to come, like a system to dry them out overnight or a set of filters that protect the microphone from excess earwax.
+But there are also additional accessories you may want to purchase to keep them operating well for years to come, like a system to dry them out overnight or a set of filters that protect the microphone from excess earwax.
 Today’s hearing aids are often capable of wirelessly connecting to other audio devices, like music players, televisions and mobile phones.
 You might also consider assistive devices that can go beyond what the hearing aid does, like a system for flashing the lights when the doorbell rings or a bed shaker to wake you in the morning.